EconomyLens.com

 European Commission efforts to regulate the US tech giants have angered Washington. ©AFP

 Brussels (Belgium) (AFP) – The European Union and some member states reacted sharply Wednesday to US sanctions imposed on five European figures involved in regulating tech companies, including former European commissioner Thierry Breton.
 They were responding after the US State Department announced Tuesday it would deny visas to the five, accusing them of seeking to “coerce” American social media platforms into censoring viewpoints they oppose.
-France and Germany also condemned the news from Washington.
+France, Germany, and Spain also condemned the news from Washington.

 Related